Concordium/concordium-rust-smart-contracts/CTS1.rst

 Logging the TokenMetadata event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for certain token id should be used to get the token metadata.

 The TokenMetadata event is serialized as: first a byte with the value of 4, followed by the token ID :ref:`CTS-TokenID`, two bytes for the length of the metadata url and then this many bytes for the url to the metadata.
-Lastly a byte to indicate whether a hash of the metadata is included, if it value is 0, then no content hash, if the value is 1 then 32 bytes for a SHA256 hash is followed.
+Lastly a byte to indicate whether a hash of the metadata is included, if its value is 0, then no content hash, if the value is 1 then 32 bytes for a SHA256 hash is followed.

 .. note::